 Hospice Service

-We are now taking client referrals for the Highlands Community Hospice Service (HCHS).
+We are currently taking client referrals for the Highlands Community Hospice Service (HCHS).

 The HCHS is a palliative care program offering compassionate care and practical volunteer support to individuals with life-limiting illnesses and conditions, and their caring community.